-With the stay-at-home mandate extending to the month of May, fitness studios are finding themselves navigating unknown territory caused by the current pandemic.
-While COVID-19 has forced nearly all fitness studios and gyms across the U.S. to close their doors in an effort to “flatten the curve,” it doesn’t mean the businesses have to close – it just means you have to adapt.
+As COVID continues to impact sports and fitness businesses across the country, gyms and studios are once again finding themselves navigating unknown territory caused by the pandemic.
+While COVID-19 has forced nearly all fitness studios and gyms across the U.S. to once again reduce capacity or close their doors in an effort to flatten the curve, it doesn’t mean the businesses have to close – it just means they have to continue to adapt.

 Thankfully, in a world increasingly influenced by technology, fitness studios and franchises can leverage alternative roads to support the community while building revenue outside their traditional memberships and classes.